napmany/llmsnap/ai-plans/issue-264-add-metadata.md

 **Required Changes:**

-- Add metadata to each model record under the key `llamaswap_meta`
+- Add metadata to each model record under the key `llmsnap_meta`
-- Only include `llamaswap_meta` if metadata is non-empty
+- Only include `llmsnap_meta` if metadata is non-empty
 - Preserve all types when marshaling to JSON
 - Maintain existing sorting by model ID